 Wire Extracts are configured at set close intervals to provide near real-time wire processing.
 Each Extract will select all approved wire payments across the client base and commit them to an MQ transmission to EIP that will in turn route it to GFT (Bank) or GPP (Branch).
 Receipt acknowledgements, confirms, and rejects will return status updates to Digital Banking which will in turn update the wire payment’s status appropriately

-Customer Provisioning – Receive (approach TBD)
+Customer Provisioning – Receive ((MIGRATION))

+This will be created by the DGB migration utility (P2)